 The health and safety of everyone involved with the National Kidney Foundation of Michigan is very important to us.
-Most of our events and workshops have been postponed or are being delivered remotely.
+Several of our events and workshops are still being delivered remotely.
 However, we are still here to offer patient services, support, remote classes, resources, online fundraising, and much more.
 If you need support with basic resources like utilities, visit the NKFM’s Resources page for more information.
 Additional information can be found on the Resources and Services page.

 Below are a few resources we have gathered to help you learn more about COVID-19 and the COVID-19 vaccines.
 Please consult your local health department for the most up-to-date information.